One-Step Diffusion-Based Image Compression with Semantic Distillation: Experiment

 \subsection{Implementation and Evaluation Settings}

 \textbf{Model and Training.} Our generator adopts the U-Net architecture from the Stable Diffusion 1.5 (SD1.5) \cite{rombach2021highresolution} and is initialized with weights from a pretrained one-step text-to-image task \cite{yin2024improved}.
 In Stage I, we use the pretrained tokenizer from MaskGIT \cite{chang2022maskgit} for semantic distillation.
 In Stage II, we employ the multi-step SD1.5 pretrained model as the teacher for diffusion distillation.
-To improve high resolution adaptability, we randomly crop patches of size 512 or 1024 during training.
+To improve high-resolution adaptability, we randomly crop patches of size 512 or 1024 during training.
 Models are optimized using AdamW \cite{loshchilov2017decoupled}.
 Additional settings are provided in the supplementary material.

+\textbf{Compared methods.} We compare our OneDC with generative image codecs at a low-bitrate scenario.
+The compared methods include the vanilla VAE-based generative codec MS-ILLM \cite{muckley2023improving} and GLC \cite{jia2024generative}, and the recent diffusion-based methods: PerCo (SD) \cite{korber2024perco}, DiffEIC \cite{li2024towards}, DiffC \cite{vonderfecht2025lossy} (SD2.1-based) and DDCM \cite{ohayon2025compressed}.
+For most methods, we evaluate at \textit{full-resolution}, consistent with previous implementations in generative neural codecs \cite{mentzer2020high, muckley2023improving, jia2024generative}.
+For some diffusion-based methods like DDCM, we additionally provide results under the \textit{resize \& center-crop} setting, following DDCM protocol \cite{ohayon2025compressed} for fair comparison.
+Further details are provided in the supplementary material.

 \textbf{Evaluation datasets and metrics.} We evaluate OneDC on several datasets, including Kodak \cite{kodak}, CLIC2020 test set \cite{CLIC2020}, and MS-COCO 30K \cite{lin2014microsoft}.
-Reconstruction fidelity is assessed using reference perceptual metrics LPIPS \cite{johnson2016perceptual} and DISTS \cite{ding2020image}, while generation realism is measured using the no-reference perceptual metric FID \cite{heusel2017gans}.
+Reconstruction fidelity is evaluated using perceptual metrics LPIPS~\cite{johnson2016perceptual} and DISTS~\cite{ding2020image}, along with the traditional metrics PSNR and MS-SSIM \cite{wang2003multiscale}, while generative realism is measured by the no-reference perceptual metric FID~\cite{heusel2017gans}.
 Bitrate saving is measured by BD-Rate \cite{bjontegaard2001calculation}.
-It is worth noting that FID is not reported on the Kodak dataset due to its small size (24 images), which makes reliable FID computation infeasible \cite{careil2023towards}.
-More results are provided in the supplementary material.
+It is worth noting that FID is computed on overlapping $256 \times 256$ patches at \textit{full-resolution} CLIC2020, following previous practice~\cite{muckley2023improving, jia2024generative}.
+For the MS-COCO 30K dataset with $512 \times 512$ images, we evaluate FID on full-images, consistent with \cite{careil2023towards, korber2024perco}.
+However, large patch leads to unreliable FID on the small test set (Kodak with 24 images) \cite{careil2023towards}.
+To address this, under the \textit{resize \& center-crop} setting we follow the DDCM ~\cite{ohayon2025compressed} and compute FID on overlapping $64 \times 64$ patches for Kodak.
+More details are provided in the supplementary material.